abhinavcoder/handwriting_recognisation/README.md

 5. Click "tesseract-ocr" for recognisation
 6. Open file "tess_output.txt" to get the recognised character
 7. Click "Clear" to remove everything and redraw

+# change the -psm number in the .py file according to necessity (line 72)